 In the rare cases that a squamous cell carcinoma spreads, your care team may recommend chemotherapy.
 Medication given in a pill or by IV circulates in the blood to kill cancer cells nearly anywhere in the body.

-Your care team might use radiation, in the form of high-energy X-rays or particles, if your tumor is large or in an area where surgery would be difficult.
+Your care team might use radiation, in the form of high-energy X-rays, if your tumor is large or in an area where surgery would be difficult.
 It can often cure basal or squamous cell cancers that are caught early.
 It can also slow the growth of advanced cancers.
 Radiation therapy is sometimes used with other treatments — after surgery, for example.